chriswallace/chriswallace.net/about.md

         <img src="https://ik.imagekit.io/UltraDAO/wallace/guitar.jpg?tr=w-700,q=70" alt="Me hugging my new Gibson guitar, a gift received for my birthday" class="bio-grid__image bio-grid__image--six">
     </div>
     <div class="bio-grid__content">
-        <p class="sub-heading fade-in-element">Working with brands like Google, Facebook, MLB, and DC Comics, I design the future of digital products, driving meaningful revenue, increasing user loyalty, and catapulting brand appeal.
-More than just a design leader&mdash;I am constantly pushing myself and others to create unique, exceptional products for real people.</p>
+        <p class="sub-heading fade-in-element">Throughout my career, I've partnered with renowned brands like The Walking Dead, Breaking Bad, MLB, and DC Comics to redefine digital experiences.
+My design leadership has been instrumental in driving a startup from zero to $2.6 million in revenue within six months and earning Emmy nominations for innovative second screen apps.
+I focus on boosting revenue, enhancing brand appeal, and turning users into loyal advocates.</p>

         <hr class="hr-separator fade-in-element">

-        <p class="fade-in-element">As an agency executive, I've scaled design teams from just a few to nearly two dozen designers and directors across three continents.
-Those teams guided projects for the California DMV, Starbucks, Microsoft, and Google, delivering digital products to tens of millions of users worldwide.
-I also led design for award-winning interactive experiences and Emmy Award-nominated apps for shows like The Walking Dead, Mad Men, and Breaking Bad.</p>
+        <p class="fade-in-element">As an agency executive, I've expanded our design team from a few talented individuals to a global force of nearly two dozen designers and leaders.
+We've delivered impactful projects for clients like the California DMV, Starbucks, Microsoft, and Google, reaching millions.
+Leading design for Emmy-nominated interactive experiences has been a highlight of my career.</p>

-        <p class="fade-in-element">More recently, I've worked directly in web3 startups both as a founder and Product Design Lead, spearheading critical design initiatives at <a href="https://candy.io" rel="noreferrer" target="_blank">Candy Digital</a>.
-After a comprehensive redesigning of their digital collectible marketplace, I developed a new design system and built key product prototypes in SvelteKit.
-Before that, I founded a web3 creative studio, bootstrapping our team to multi-million dollar revenue within six months and releasing the first large-scale metaverse wearable collection in <a href="https://decentraland.org" rel="noreferrer" target="_blank">Decentraland</a>.</p>
+        <p class="fade-in-element">In the web3 space, I've taken on roles as a founder, Chief Design Officer, and Product Design Lead.
+At <a href="https://candy.io" rel="noreferrer" target="_blank">Candy Digital</a>, I led a major redesign of their digital collectible marketplace and developed a new design system.
+I also founded a web3 creative studio, achieving multi-million dollar revenue and launching a pioneering metaverse wearable collection in <a href="https://decentraland.org" rel="noreferrer" target="_blank">Decentraland</a>.</p>

-        <p class="fade-in-element">The bottom line is, everywhere I go I aim to make an outsized impact.
-At my core, I'm a founder and entrepreneur, always taking the level of ownership necessary to create holistic solutions and consider users, business needs, and brand.</p>
+        <p class="fade-in-element">My passion lies in making a tangible impact.
+As a founder and entrepreneur, I am dedicated to crafting solutions that align user experience with business goals and brand identity.
+I am ready to bring this strategic vision and leadership to your organization, fostering growth and innovation.</p>
         <p class="fade-in-element">I'd love to do that for you. <a href="mailto:chriswallace7@pm.me?subject=Design%20Inquiry&body=Let&rsquo;s%20work%20together!">Let's work together!</a></p>
         <div class="fade-in-element text-gray-900 dark:text-white">
             <svg width="240" height="83" viewBox="0 0 240 83" fill="currentColor" xmlns="http://www.w3.org/2000/svg">